provks/neighbourly/README.md

 # Neighbourly

-* Want to know, what's the hots-pot in your neighbourhood?
+* Want to know, what's the hot-spot in your neighbourhood?
 * Which salon is the best in your neighbourhood?
 * Which place is best to hang out with friends?
 * Where the food tastes the best?
 Which club has an epic crowd?